xinqikhong/TelegramBot-Newscopia/README.md

 Phone Number: 01161231830<br />

 2. Other related info (if any)<br />
-The program is deployed on an AWS VPS.
+The program is deployed on an AWS VPS.<br />
 If want to run the program on a local machine, the BOT_TOKEN and API_KEY need to be set as system environment variables.<br />

 ## Link for the API
 https://gnews.io/